• Project Highlight

 Evaluation Resources

-SEPA projects are evaluated to ascertain the impact on participants through the use of various evaluation tools such as interviews, focus groups, surveys, knowledge tests, and other instruments.
-Evaluation questions should focus on: “Is this project effectively teaching and engaging students in the field of study?”
+SEPA projects are evaluated rigorously to determine their impacts through approaches such as interviews, focus groups, surveys, knowledge tests, and other instruments.
+Evaluation questions focus on: “Is this project effectively teaching and engaging students in the field of study?”
 “Did it meet its objectives?”
 “How do we know?”
-The exact evaluation is customized for the objectives of each project.
-Investigators may find this information valuable in getting ideas for how to evaluate their own projects.
-Teachers and others may also find the information useful.
+The exact evaluation plan is customized for the objectives of each project.
+The information below is provided to assist project leaders in evaluating their projects.
+Teachers and other collaborators may also find the information useful.

 Evaluation tools, surveys and instruments